doitintl/zendesk-client-library-golang/README.md

 Please note that integration tests will create and alter entities in the configured Zendesk instance.
 You most likely want to run them against a [Zendesk Sandbox](https://support.zendesk.com/hc/en-us/articles/203661826-Testing-changes-in-your-sandbox-Enterprise-) instance.

-## Copyright and license

-Copyright © 2017 MEDIGO GmbH. go-zendesk is licensed under the MIT License.
-See LICENSE for the full license text.